r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 12. Rank Math Comes with 10+ FREE Module.

 == Changelog ==

+= 1.0.42.1 [Apr 16th, 2020] =
+* Added: One can add the permalink to a new post/page in Rank Math without saving it as a draft first
+* Improved: The output code of Recipe Schema now includes more data
+* Fixed: Classic Editor's content analysis wasn't working when an apostrophe was used in the focus keyword field
+* Fixed: An issue with Gutenberg plugin's latest version, v7.9.0
+* Fixed: Some tests were missing in the newly created pages
+* Fixed: An inability to add a hyphen at the end of the permalink
+* Fixed: Social previews were not showing the auto description.
+Though, the social media sites were picking them just fine
+* Fixed: Incorrect word-count when the text from the main content was copied into WooCommerce product's short description field
+* Fixed: Missing save/cancel buttons in the SEO details post-column when using the bulk editing feature
+* Fixed: HTML code was not stripped from the SEO title in the Classic Editor
+* Fixed: `Trying to get property 'slug'` error on the Post list page when there was no category set, and debug was turned on
+* Fixed: Added missing arguments in the `save_post`

 = 1.0.42 [Apr 14th, 2020] =
 * Added: HUGE!
 Classic Editor now uses Gutenberg aka Block Editor's content analysis library to avoid test mismatch